 authentication method - A way to validate users on a network.
-Methods include SMB/NT (referred to as "NT" throughout this user guide) and LDAP.
+LDAP is the method used by the R3000.

 authentication server - The domain controller on a domain.
 This server is used for authenticating users on the network.

 block setting - A setting assigned to a service port or library category when creating a rule, or when setting up a filtering profile or the minimum filtering level.
 If an item is given a block setting, users will be denied access to it.